stfbk/stfbk.github.io/_events/TDI2026/index.md

 # Format
 The workshop will feature a dynamic format, combining talks and presentations of scientific contributions, all selected through open calls.
 This structure ensures a diverse and enriching experience, integrating a broad range of perspectives with the latest research findings to foster a comprehensive understanding of current challenges and innovations in the field.

-**Note**: Starting from this year, talks are no longer by invitation only.
-Speakers are invited to propose their talks, which will be evaluated and selected through a dedicated selection process.

 Further details on the open calls are available in the respective pages ([call for papers](call-for-papers), [call for talks](call-for-talks)).